bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # &lt;string&gt; as ipv6 address : ipv6 address

 Converts a string representations of an IPv6 address (with colons and/or dots) as an IPv6 address type.

+# &lt;string&gt; as large integer : large integer

+Converts the provided string into the corresponding 128-bit signed integer value.
+If the string contains anything but a number, the conversion will fail.
+Use `numeric value` for more liberal parsing rules.

 # &lt;string&gt; as left trimmed string : string